-Ecclesiastes 10 – read and compare multiple versions
+Ecclesiastes 10 – search, read, and compare multiple versions of the Bible

 Ecclesiastes 10